-At the high level economic discussions between Japan and China in April 2018 and the Japan-China-Korea summit the following May, Japan stressed the necessity of early resolution to the excessive supply capacity issue in the shipbuilding industry.
+At the high level economic discussions between Japan and China in April 2018, the Japan-China-Korea summit in the following May, and Japan-China-Korea summit in December 2019, Japan stressed the necessity of early resolution to the excessive supply capacity issue in the shipbuilding industry.
 We will continue to make efforts to collect more information regarding public aid in China and keep a close eye on consistency with the WTO Agreement.